Successful Transitions from One Activity to Another for Autistic Individuals

 Visual Schedules, Different Ways

 Visual supports can be used for daily/weekly schedules, showing visual blocks of time.
 A visual schedule is also a great way to show the passage of time throughout the day.
-When a task/activity has passed, take it off the schedule and put it in an envelope, signalling that the time has passed and the task is over.
+When a task/activity has passed, take it off the schedule and put it in an envelope, signaling that the time has passed and the task is over.
 You can also see what’s going to happen next which lessens anxiety by creating predictability.

 I used to add a “surprise” card on to my children’s daily schedule from time to time to let them know that even with planning, some unplanned things can happen or things don’t go according to the set schedule.
 This has worked to build flexibility and develop skills to cope with changes because even with great organization, the unexpected can happen.